Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 As we see Gehazi leaving Elisha’s presence, leprous, as white as snow, the question could be asked, “Did he ever repent?”
 Every sin ever conceived in the heart, pondered in the mind, put into action by the will – every sin, even premeditated, willful sins can be forgiven by grace through saving faith in the shed blood of Jesus Christ.

 God’s judgment on his own Son was thoroughly just, even though “He who had no sin was made sin for us so that in him we might become the righteousness of God” (2 Cor.
 5:21).
 It was a just punishment – even though Jesus had never sinned – because on the cross he took upon himself the curse that you and I deserve in order to pay the penalty for our sin.
-God laid our sins on him so that he could be, in the words of Romans 3:26, both “just and the justifier of the one who has faith in Jesus.”
+God laid our sins on him so that he would be, in the words of Romans 3:26, both “just and the justifier of the one who has faith in Jesus.”

 Whoever believes in Jesus Christ, with saving faith, no matter what is in their past, becomes white as snow – not with leprosy – but with the purity of the imputed righteousness of Christ.
 Old Testament believers were saved by grace through faith in the coming Messiah, just as you and I are saved by grace through faith in the Messiah – the eternal Christ, who came in human flesh to save his people from their sins.